d2l-ai/d2l-en/chapter_explainability/explainability-linear.md

 # Explainability of Linear Models

-Linear models describe a target variable in terms of a linear combination of predictive variables.
-Models such as linear regression, lasso regression, logistic regression, and softmax regression are the popular variants of linear models :numref:`chap_linear`.
-The linearity assumption limits linear models' expressiveness but makes them easy-to-understand.
-Even though linear models are not perfect fit solutions oftentimes, they are extensively adopted in a multitude of domains especially when people are concerned more about what drives models' behaviors than predictive accuracy.
-Correctly interpreting linear models is a critical step to model understanding and is fundamental to more advanced explanation methods.
+Linear models (:numref:`chap_linear`) describe a target variable (e.g., heart disease or not) in terms of a linear combination of predictive variables (e.g., age, resting blood pressure, and serum cholesterol).
+Models such as linear regression, lasso regression, logistic regression, and softmax regression are the popular variants of linear models.
+The linearity assumption limits linear models' expressiveness but makes them easy to understand.
+Although linear models are often not perfect, they are extensively adopted in a multitude of domains especially when people are concerned more about what drives models' behaviors than predictive accuracy.
+Correctly interpreting linear models is a critical step to understand models and is fundamental to more advanced explanation methods.

-## Revisit Linear Models
+## Revisiting Linear Models

-To get started, let's revisit two popular linear models: linear regression and logistic regression.
-Linear regression is used to handle regression problems, whereas logistic regression is used to deal with classification problems.
+To get started, let's revisit two popular linear models: linear regression (for regression problems with numeric targets) and logistic regression (for binary classifications).

-Suppose we have $N$ samples and each sample has features $x_1^{(i)},...x_p^{(i)}$ and a groundtruth target $y^{(i)}$, $i=1,...,N$, the predicted output for the $i^\mathrm{th}$ sample of linear regression is formulated as
+Suppose that we have $N$ samples and each sample has predictive variables (features) $x_1^{(i)},...x_p^{(i)}$ and a ground-truth target $y^{(i)}$, $i=1,...,N$, the predicted output for the $i^\mathrm{th}$ sample of linear regression is formulated as

 $$
 \hat{y}^{(i)} = b + w_1 x_1^{(i)} + ...+w_j x_j^{(i)}+...+ w_p x_p^{(i)},
 $$

-where $w_*$ represents the coefficient (or weight) that describe the mathematical relationship between each predictive variable and the predicted target; $b$ is the intercept which can also be viewed as a coefficient with $1$ as the feature value.
+where $w_*$ represents the coefficient (or weights that describes the mathematical relationship between each predictive variable and the predicted target, and $b$ is the intercept which can also be viewed as a coefficient for a predictive variable of value $1$.

 Logistic regression is useful for binary classification problems where the targets are dichotomic (e.g., absence or presence).
-It converts the output into probabilities using a logistic function,
+It converts the output into probabilities using a logistic function:

 $$\mathbf{P}(\hat{y}^{(i)}=1) = \frac{1}{1 + \exp{(-(b + w_1 x_1^{(i)} +...+w_j x_j^{(i)}+...+ w_p x_p^{(i)}))}}.$$
 :eqlabel:`eq_logistic-regression`

-Essentially, the parameters $w_*$ and $b$ of both models are learned by minimizing the discrepancies between predicted $\hat{y}^{(i)}$ and actual $y^{(i)}$ target values.
-For more details about the regularization, optimization, and evaluation process, please visit :numref:`chap_linear` and :numref:`chap_classification`.
-We import the necessary libraries below.
+Essentially, the parameters $w_*$ and $b$ of both models are learned by minimizing the discrepancies between the predicted $\hat{y}^{(i)}$ and actual $y^{(i)}$ target values.
+More details on regularization, optimization, and evaluation can be found at :numref:`chap_linear` and :numref:`chap_classification`.

 ```{.python .input}
 from d2l import torch as d2l